Monty/IMDb_xref/README.md

 ## Limitations

 Data provided by IMDb sometimes has errors or omissions.
+There is less information on cast and crew in the downloaded data than is available on the IMDb website.

+Data provided by IMDb on shows is for "**Principal** cast & crew members", which is limited to 10 persons per show.
+Queries for movies only list these 10.
+Queries for TV shows can list more than 10 because each episode has its own credits -- which is why you can see 56 "Principal cast & crew members" for "The Crown".

+IMDb prohibits scraping their website, but you can use the imdb.com link we provide to access the "Full Cast & Crew" data online.

 Downloading IMDb data frequently is not as beneficial as you might think.
 While the data is updated daily, those updates are usually minor changes, like changing the type of a show from tvSeries to tvEpisode, or changing the titles a person is most known for.

-Data provided by IMDb on shows is for "**Principal** cast & crew members", which is limited to 10 persons per show.
-Queries for movies only list these 10, but you can use the imdb.com link we provide to access the "Full Cast & Crew" data online.
-Queries for TV shows can list more than 10 because each episode has its own credits -- which is why you can see 56 "Principal cast & crew members" for "The Crown".
+In the menu driven system, data saved on cast and crew members is limited to actor, actress, writer, director, or producer.
+You can save others such as cinematographer, editor, etc., by running `generateXrefData.sh -a`.

-Queries for persons list every show they are credited in, not just the ones in which they get top billing.
-They even list minor types like videoGame and radioSeries.
-So queries for shows and queries for persons list different information.
+Menu driven queries for persons return all job types, then ask which ones you want to display.
+So queries for shows and queries for persons may list different information.

 ## Compatibility